 (4) A person who, after an injunction for protection against repeat violence, sexual violence, or dating violence pursuant to s.
 784.046, or an injunction for protection against domestic violence pursuant to s.
 741.30, or after any other court-imposed prohibition of conduct toward the subject person or that person's property, knowingly, willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person commits the offense of aggravated stalking, a felony of the third degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.
-(5) A person who willfully, maliciously, and repeatedly follows, harasses, or cyberstalks a child under 16 years of age commits the offense of aggravated stalking, a felony of the third stalking, a felony of the third stalking, a felony of the third by a person who willfully, maliciously, and repeatedly follows, harasses, or cyberstalks a child under 16 years of age commits the offense of aggravated stalking, a felony of the third stalking, a felony of the third degree, punishable as provided in s.
+(5) A person who willfully, maliciously, and repeatedly follows, harasses, or cyberstalks a child under 16 years of age commits the offense of aggravated stalking, a felony of the third degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.